trilltino/yew-scaffold/README.md

 ## Contributing

 This project aims to establish patterns and best practices for full-stack Rust dApp development.
-Contributions focusing on developer experience, type safety, and performance optimizations are particularly welcome.
+Contributions focusing on developer experience, type safety, and performance optimizations are  welcome.

 ### Areas of Interest
 - Advanced error handling patterns